Monza railway station: Features

-The station yard consists of seven tracks: 1 and 2 for Chiasso, 3 previously shared between the Chiasso–Milan and Lecco–Milan railways, 4 and 5 for Tirano (RFI), and 6 (as the main platform) and 7 (as the overtaking platform) for the Lecco and Molteno lines.
+The station yard consists of seven tracks: 1 and 2 for Chiasso, 3 is shared between the Chiasso–Milan and Lecco–Milan railways, 4 and 5 on the Milan-Lecco railway only (for Tirano), and 6 (as the main platform) and 7 (as the overtaking platform) for the Monza-Molteno-Lecco line.

 The station also has a freight terminal that serves, amongst other things, the nearby storage area of the former Lombard Petroli, at Villasanta.

 Train services

 The station has about seven million passenger movements each year.
 It is served by the following services: